 Whether you’re writing a journal article, a research paper, a dissertation, or another kind of academic work, creating sentences that are strong and concise is important in conveying your message and arguments to your audience.
 In this article on writing and editing for wordiness (i.e., how to reduce word count), we focus on something you may not know you are doing: using too many filler words.

 Removing Fillers & Unnecessary Words

 If you look at the last sentence of the preceding paragraph, you’ll find us guilty of our category 3 wordiness offense!
 That is, we used many filler words that we should have eliminated.
-(By the way, if you’re wondering what our other categories are, we’ve written about two others so far—nominalizations and prepositions—and we’ll share a few more with you over the next few weeks!)
+(By the way, if you’re wondering what our other categories are, we’ve written about two others so far—nominalizations and preposition errors—and we’ll share a few more with you over the next few weeks!)

-Fillers are words that add no meaning to a sentence and merely “fill the space.”
+Fillers are words that add no substantive meaning to a sentence and merely “fill the space.”
 Why are we discussing fillers (typically a habit from spoken language) when we’re writing about editing?
 Simply put, more often than we realize, we write how we speak.
 Take our blog, for example.
 We’ve intentionally written this in a conversational tone.
 (Have you found some of the fillers we’ve used?)
 While it’s okay for us to do so (since we’re not worried about word count and are aiming to deliver you informative and fun editing advice), if we were writing an academic or research paper, however, we would be more careful to write concisely.